 One wrinkly to the NUA strategy is that you are not required to sell the stock immediately when it is distributed.
 You are required to pay ordinary income taxes on the basis in the year you make the withdrawal, but you are allowed to keep the stock indefinitely and delay paying taxes on the capital gain.

 The reason this is so important is that you can potentially combine the benefit of a lower tax rate with the power of tax-deferral by delaying selling the stock.
-What’s more, for those who wish to hold the stock indefinitely, they can potentially avoid paying tax altogether by leaving the stock to heirs, who will receive a step-up in basis at your passing.

 Of course, I always recommend proper diversification.
 And if company stock makes up a significant portion of your nest egg, you absolutely should diversify.
 However, if the stock makes up a relatively small piece of your portfolio, and you would like to hold onto some of it, then the NUA strategy can be even more powerful.